digituar/AWS/practice-exam-1.md

 **Q46: I have a large amount of data (images, documents) that I want to store in the AWS S3 storage service.
 I want to understand how S3 is priced to make informed decisions.
 Which two of the following are accounted as costs for S3 storage?**

-    A. Data transfer from one AWS region to a11other
+    A. Data transfer from one AWS region to another
     B. Data tra11sfer to Amazon Cloud Front
     C. Lifecycle transitions between storage classes
     D. Data transfer within the same AWS region